tayyabsaleem7756/ignicube/README.md

 ```

 <h1 >Checkout a few plugins recorded underneath</h1>
-<div >Plugins empower you to tap into, adjust, or expand the inside behavior of Cypress, some plugins are already enabled</div>
+<div >Plugins empower you to tap into, adjust, or expand the inside behaviour of Cypress, some plugins are already enabled</div>

-## Cypress Testrail Reporting-Enbeded Plugin
+## Cypress Testtrail Reporting-Embedded Plugin

 - If you run multiple spec (test) files that are part of the same suite, the test results are combined under a single test run.
 - Results are reported immediately after single test execution (real-time reporting)
 - Test run would be closed after last spec(test) file has been finished
 - Possibility to upload screenshots for failed and retried test cases - optional (allowFailedScreenshotUpload: true)
-- Multi suite project support (set suiteId=1 in cypress.env.json or set it as a part of runtime environment variables as testRailSuiteId=1)
+- Multi suite project support (set suiteId=1 in cypress.env.json or set it as a part of runtime environment variables as TestRailSuiteId=1)
 - Reporting retest status of a test cases - handy in terms of marking tests as flaky (test is reported with retest status for the first try and after second try it passes)
   </br>Note: cypress retry logic must be enabled for this feature `retry logic is enabled in below configuration`